Dodgers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

+- Over the past 10 games, the Dodgers have been named underdog just one time and left with a loss in that contest.

-- In their last 10 matchups with a total posted by sportsbooks, the Dodgers and their opponents are 7-3-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Dodgers and their opponents are 8-2-0 when it comes to hitting the over.

-- The previous 10 Dodgers matchups have not had a spread posted by oddsmakers.
+- The last 10 Dodgers matchups have not had a spread set by bookmakers.

 Dodgers Betting Records & Stats

-- The Dodgers have come away with 11 wins in the 19 contests they have been listed as the underdogs in this season.
+- The Dodgers have been victorious in 11, or 55%, of the 20 contests they have been chosen as underdogs in this season.

-- Los Angeles has a record of 2-1 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.
+- Los Angeles has entered seven games this season as the underdog by +110 or more and is 4-3 in those contests.

-- The moneyline set for this matchup implies the Dodgers have a 45.5% chance of walking away with the win.
+- The Dodgers have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Los Angeles and its opponents have gone over the total this season in 75 of its 131 opportunities.
+- So far this season, Los Angeles and its opponents have hit the over in 76 of its 132 games with a total.

-- The Dodgers are 11-8-0 against the spread in their 19 games that had a posted line this season.
+- The Dodgers have an against the spread record of 11-8-0 in 19 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!